Skip to main content

 load_info = pipeline.run(data, table_name="users")

-Running this pipeline will create two tables in the destination, users and users__pets.
-The users table will contain the top level data, and the users__pets table will contain the child data.
+Running this pipeline will create two tables in the destination, users (root table) and users__pets (nested table).
+The users table will contain the top-level data, and the users__pets table will contain the data nested in the Python lists.
 Here is what the tables may look like:

 mydata.users